Jazys/OpenMVPBox/README.md

 All tools are open-source and can be self-hosted.

 For Non confidential data, use free online service :
-- Calendar : use Calendly ou GoogleCalendar
+- Calendar : use Calendly ou GoogleCalendar or calc.com
 - Password manager : use Bitwarden online (data are encrypted), can be exporterd (make it regularly).Don't be worried to use it
 Bitwarden can be used as a self-hosted service but need to be managed and secured !!
 - Jitsi : for realtime communication like GoogleMeet, Teams,....
 You can use the online service or self hosted service

-For business contact : (not included)
+For business contact : (included)
-- GoogleCalendar/Calendly ==> book a call
+- Calc/GoogleCalendar/Calendly ==> book a call
 - Jisti ==> have a video call

 Productivity : (not include)